 Process

-TLEF Transformation projects are large, multi-year projects that are intended to advance UBC’s strategic goals relating to transformative learning.
+Large TLEF Transformation projects are large, multi-year projects that advance UBC’s strategic goals relating to transformative learning.
 These projects aspire to impact multiple courses or programs, have the potential to involve collaboration across departments or Faculties, and align with one or more strategies or priorities in UBC’s Strategic Plan.

-• 3pm on October 12, 2023 - Application deadline new and returning Large TLEF Transformation projects.
-Only applicants who have been invited to submit proposals and returning applicants who have already been funded by the TLEF are eligible to submit an application.
+• 3pm on October 17, 2024 -Deadline for Applications for new and returning Large TLEF Transformation projects.
+Only applicants who have been invited to submit proposals and returning applicants who have already been funded by the TLEF can submit an application.

 Small TLEF Innovation projects are grassroots projects that are intended to support experimentation with pedagogical approaches that have strong potential to enhance learning.
 These projects should also align with UBC’s strategic priorities relating to transformative learning, but they are typically smaller in scope and scale, and may involve more experimentation and exploration of new and emerging approaches to support learning.